shrub719/light-bud-legacy/README.md

 # Light Bud
 Productivity pet that lives in your browser.
+This project is currently undergoing a rewrite [here](https://github.com/shrub719/light-bud).

 ## Installation